 There are detailed description of “doing the knowledge”, the dreaded “appearances” and then the challenges and joys of life working as a London Cabbie.

 There are many stories, funny, sad and poignant, and through these stories we get an insight into the history of the men and women who have driven the famous black London cab.

 You can listen to each of the full interviews as audio by clicking on the play buttons opposite.
 They make take a few moments to load onto the page so please be patient.

-The full interviews are also going to the TUC archives at London Met and to the London Transport Museum.
+The full interviews are also going to the TUC archives at London Met.

 Al Fresco, gained badge in 1966.

 Alf Townsend, gained badge in 1962

 Allice Cudlip, gained badge in 2015